jfrog/frogbot/README.md

 ### Why use JFrog Frogbot?
 - **Software Composition Analysis (SCA)**: Scan your project dependencies for security issues.
 For selected security issues, get leverage-enhanced CVE data that is provided by our JFrog Security Research team.
 Frogbot uses JFrog's vast vulnerabilities database, to which we continuously add new component vulnerability data.
 Also included is VulnDB, the industry's most comprehensive security database, to further extend the range of vulnerabilities detected and fixed by Frogbot.
 - **Vulnerability Contextual Analysis**: This feature uses the code context to eliminate false positive reports on vulnerable dependencies that are not applicable to the code.
-Vulnerability Contextual Analysis is currently supported for python and javascript code.
+Vulnerability Contextual Analysis is currently supported for Python and JavaScript code.
 - **Secrets Detection**: For GitHUb repositories, detect any secrets left exposed inside the code. to stop any accidental leak of internal tokens or credentials.
 - **Infrastructure as Code scans (IaC)**: Scan Infrastructure as Code (Terraform) files for early detection of cloud and infrastructure misconfigurations.